January 2008

 o Q. Has the pub been offered at a reasonably competitive price?

-A. It is certainly not believed that the advertised price was meaningful, reasonable, or at all competitive.
+A. It is certainly not believed that the advertised price was meaningful,

 o Q. If yes, how many offers have been received?